chaoss/metrics/activity-metrics/new-contributors.md

 ## 1. Description
 What is the number of new contributors?
+  - How is contributor defined?
+    - Is it sufficient to open an issue?
+For example, what about issues opened seeking operations type support on a software product?
+    - Are there layers of contribution?
+    - Would comment, commit or pull request taken together work?
+Showing the distinct types of contribution.

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.